Unexpected Ways Your Dental Health Affects Your Life

 This attitude gets carried over into job interviews as well.
 Half of people surveyed said given two candidates with the same experience on paper, they would opt for the candidate with the better teeth when it came time for interviews assuming everything else was equal.

 There are no hard numbers on people with perfect smiles actually being more successful than people with less than perfect ones.
-Much of the literature pertains to the perception rather than the hard reality.
+Much of the literature pertains to perception rather than the hard reality.
 But perception is often enough when it comes to issues of one’s self-esteem.
 Another study touched on the correlation of whitened teeth and perceptions of success.
 It’s not too different from what studies around crooked teeth or missing teeth have shown.

 Respondents found people with whiter teeth 20% more attractive than those who didn’t have whitened teeth.
-Men in particular felt having whitened teeth made them look more successful, wealthier, and better educated regardless of the actual facts of their lives.
+Men, in particular, felt having whitened teeth made them look more successful, wealthier, and better educated regardless of the actual facts of their lives.
 And everyone agreed that whiter teeth made people look younger.

 While much of the focus has been on cosmetic dentistry and personal successes, it’s important to stress that your overall wellbeing has a lot to do with your dental health as well.
 Medical professionals continue to find correlations between oral bacteria and heart disease.
 While the exact mechanisms haven’t been found yet, it has been observed enough that many are confident drawing a connection between the two.